-How to Sell a Gun in West & Pacific States
+How to Sell a Gun in Colorado: Background Check Requirements

 State-by-state selling guides for California, Oregon, Washington, Arizona, Nevada, and Colorado, covering everything from California’s mandatory FFL transfers and 10-day waiting periods to Arizona’s permit-free private sales.
 The West and Pacific region contains the most diverse regulatory landscape in the country: the nation’s strictest gun laws sit hours away from some of its most permissive.
 Our guides, compiled from official state legislature websites and ATF memoranda, help sellers in every western state stay compliant.